There are presently no open calls for submissions.

 A: We've removed our word-length requirement, afraid that we were missing good books that fall outside the specified range.
 Now we leave the definition of "book-length" to the writers.
-For guidance, though, many think of poetry collections as about 48 pages, short story collections as about 150-300 pages, and novels as 60,000 words or more (about 190 pages and up).
+For guidance, though, we follow AWP, which sets poetry collections as about 48 pages, short story collections as about 150-300 pages, and novels as 60,000 words or more (about 190 pages and up).
 These figures, however, are only meant as a rough guide.
 Email us at email@example.com if your manuscript falls far outside the figure listed here.

 Q: How are Brighthorse books produced and distributed?